VMI resists letting investigators interview cadets, faculty without its lawyers present, report says

 The scope of the law firm’s inquiry is expansive.
 Investigators want to examine years of disciplinary records related to students accused of honor code violations.

 In December, The Post found that the college’s student-run Honor Court system — which prosecutes cadets accused of lying, cheating, stealing or tolerating those who do — expels Black students at a disproportionately high rate.
 Between the fall of 2017 and the spring of 2020, Black students composed about 43 percent of all Honor Court convictions, even though they made up about 6 percent of the student body during that time period.
-When other students of color are taken into account, they made up about 54 percent of the convictions, even though they accounted for about 21 percent of the student population.
+When all students of color are taken into account, they made up about 54 percent of the convictions, even though they accounted for about 21 percent of the student population.

 In its request for documents, Barnes & Thornburg asked for “all documentation” related to Honor Court “investigations, proceedings, and punishments” dating from Jan.
 1, 2010, to the present.
 The firm wants Honor Court case files, “notes, findings and conclusions.”
 But VMI, according to the firm’s report, said it could provide only five years of Honor Court documents, given the firm’s deadlines.